OfficialJavaScript/Youtube-Download/README.md

 I used both my own basic knowledge of Python and quite a bit of ChatGPT to create this application, the background of the web server was created by an AI - I will link the page when I find it again.

-# Terms of Use #
+# Terms and Conditions Use #
 This application is for educational purposes and is not intended for Illegal uses - To download anything with this tool you must have explicit permission from the owner of the video/audio.

- By using this application you agree to my Terms and Conditions - I take no responsibility for any illegal activity resulting in downloaded files using this application.
+I take no responsibility for any illegal charges or imprisonment resulting in downloaded files using this application.